collect-intel/osccai/apps/consensus-service/README.md

 2. For each identified poll, it:
    - Fetches all statements, votes, and participants
    - Generates a vote matrix (participants × statements)
-   - Imputes missing votes using Jaccard similarity
+   - Imputes missing votes using Cosine similarity
    - Performs clustering to identify voting groups
    - Calculates GAC scores considering group consensus
    - Updates statement records with new scores